‘Just got to suck it up:’ Masks mandatory in Australian city

 Andrews said Victoria’s medical advice on masks had changed because the pandemic threat had changed.

 “There’ll be some settings where wearing a mask doesn’t make a lot of sense,” Andrews said.
-“There are many counterintuitive things in this, there’ll be inconsistancies, of course, because it’s rapidly changing.”
+“There are many counterintuitive things in this, there’ll be inconsistencies, of course, because it’s rapidly changing.”